camerons/OSGeoLive-doc/en/quickstart/pywps_quickstart.rst

   :alt: pywps qgis
   :align: center

+..
+Cameron Comment: As per UDig Quickstart, at end use "Things to Try" and "What Next" headings.
 For more information on PyWPS, please consult the `documentation`_ on the PyWPS website.

 .. _`OpenGIS Web Processing Service`: http://www.opengeospatial.org/standards/wps